emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-frontend-dev-tutorial.md

 sidebar_label: Using Testnet Frontend
 ---

-## Step 1 - Create a MetaMask and Axion Wallet account {#step-1---create-a-metamask-and-near-wallet-account}
+## Step 1 - Create a MetaMask and Fermi Wallet account {#step-1---create-a-metamask-and-near-wallet-account}

 ### Create a MetaMask Account {#create-a-metamask-account}